By Nancy Thomas (future CIA)

 In that same vein, let’s have some real talk about utilizing the Certified Internal Auditor (CIA) designation to pursue your dream job and/or career track.

-To get where you want to go with the CIA, you must prepare for and discover Certified Internal Auditor job opportunities.
+One of the biggest challenges of the CIA application process is passing the 3-part exam.
+But after you reach a CIA exam passing score, you must prepare for and discover Certified Internal Auditor job opportunities.
 You can follow these steps to do so.

 To learn more about this mission, we should consult the expertise of a past IIA article co-authored by Richard Chambers, the President/CEO of the Institute of Internal Auditors, and Paul McDonald, Senior Executive Director at Robert Half International.